HinaChoudhry/Pawfect-Pets/TESTING.md

 - [W3C Mark-up Validation](https://validator.w3.org/) was used for checking for validity of html.
 - [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used for checking errors in the CSS.
 - [JSHint](https://jshint.com/) was used to check for validity of the JavaScript.
-- [Pep8 Online](http://pep8online.com/) was used to check for errors in Python.
+- For Python code, I used the in-built Gitpod linter to validate code.

 ## User Story Tests